Impact of Lifted Tariffs on Coffee Prices and Sourcing Strategies

 For consumers, the lifted tariffs promise:

-More stable coffee prices over time
+More stable coffee prices over time.

-Greater variety of coffee blends and specialty options
+Greater variety of coffee blends and specialty options.

-Potential for improved value without compromising quality
+Potential for improved value without compromising quality.

 Coffee enthusiasts may notice new offerings featuring beans from diverse origins and innovative blends that were previously unavailable or too costly.